abinit/abinit/doc/tutorial/spin_model.md

 ....
 ```

-They can also be found in the \*.varT file so it's easy to plot the observables as function of temperature.
-The averge magnetization of each sublattice are also in this file.
+They can also be found in the \*.varT file so it's easy to plot the observables as functions of temperature.
+The average magnetization of each sublattice is also in this file.

 If the input parameters are well tuned you will obtain the curves for the different quantities like the following.